initiumlv/jumis-api/README.md

 ## Error Handling
 Always wrap API calls with try-catch blocks to handle HTTP errors or XML parsing issues.
-If response from API encounters an empty or invalid raw string before attempting to parse XML, it will return `null`.
+If response from API encounters an empty or invalid raw string before attempting to parse XML, it will return empty `array`.

 ```php
 try {